The Dean's Graduate Student Research Grant Awards

-Eligibility is restricted to doctoral students who have advanced to candidacy by the date of the application deadline, or graduate students in other terminal degree programs (e.g., MFA).
+Eligibility is restricted to doctoral students who have completed their second year of study by the date of the application deadline, or graduate students in other terminal degree programs (e.g., MFA).
 Applicants must be full-time, Boulder campus, degree-seeking graduate students with a minimum cumulative GPA of 3.5.
 Funds will be placed in a research account for awardee’s use, and must be utilized prior to graduation.
 Any funds not utilized by this date will be returned to the graduate school.

 Applicants may also apply for a Beverly Sears grant this fall.
 However, students who are awarded funding from this program will be withdrawn from consideration for Beverly Sears funding.